nivgitzi/EigerCareersQuestions/ReadMe-Explanation-Question2.md

 So I made both ways.

-The directory contains the sql tabs (each for: creating the tables, inserting the data, and the query) the .py file is a python program which connects to the database
+The directory contains the sql tabs (each for: creating the tables, inserting the data, and the query) and the .py file is a python program which connects to the database